Overlap Splines and Meshless Finite Difference Methods: Abstract

 \section{Abstract}

 {We consider overlap splines that are defined by connecting the patches of piecewise functions via common values at given finite sets of nodes, without using any partitions of the computational domain.
-It is shown that some classical finite difference methods can be interpreted as collocation with overlap splines.
-Moreover, several versions of the meshless finite difference methods, such as the RBF-FD method, are equivalent to the collocation or discrete least squares with overlap splines, for appropriately chosen patches.}
+It is shown that some classical finite difference methods may be interpreted as collocation with overlap splines.
+Moreover, several versions of the meshless finite difference methods, such as the RBF-FD method, are equivalent to the collocation or discrete least squares with appropriately chosen spaces of overlap splines.}